minibolt-guide/minibolt/index.md

 With this guide, you can set up a Bitcoin and Lightning node from scratch, doing everything yourself.
 You will learn about Linux, Bitcoin, and Lightning.
-As a result, you'll have your very own MiniBolt node, built by you and no one else.
+As a result, you'll have your very own Bitcoin node, built by you and no one else.

-There are many reasons why you should run your own Bitcoin node.
+There are many reasons why you should run your own Bitcoin node:

 * **Keep Bitcoin decentralized.** Use your node to help enforce your Bitcoin consensus rules.
 * **Take back your sovereignty.** Let your node validate your own Bitcoin transactions.
 No need to ask someone else to tell you what's happening in the Bitcoin network.